 There are quite a few fancy and expensive ways to clean cameo jewelry such as ionic cleaners, steam cleaners, and many more.
 But whenever you enter a priceless old cameo into the modern world of cleaners you take a chance of damaging your cherished piece of jewelry.
 If you have to choose one i would go with the ionic cleaner rather then the others just because you will rarely have any damage with that particular cleaner.
-Be sure to get the one with the electrical cord because the battery powered ones just dont have as much umph.
+Be sure to get the one with the electrical cord because the battery powered ones just do not have as much umph.

 #1.
 Start with the metal cameo frame and to clean it no matter if your cameo is silver, gold or brass use some red jewelers rouge.
 Its only about $4 and it will last you about 5 years.
 Rub the red jewelers rouge vigorously on a cloth. (old cotton underwear works great) and then rub the cameo frame lightly with the cloth for a good shine.
-After that you can start the process below_________It is highly recommended that you do this over a carpeted floor or bed or somewhere if you drop it or it slips from your hand your cameo will not break on the floor below.
+After that you can start the process below.
+It is highly recommended that you do this over a carpeted floor or bed or somewhere if you drop it or it slips from your hand your cameo will not break on the floor below.

 #4.
-Unless the back is really dirty I would not go there you might break a pin or bail and then you are in trouble.
+Unless the back is really dirty, I would not go there.
+You might break a pin or bail and then you are in trouble.
 Leave it be.

 #5.
 Rinse it with medium warm water and pat dry and you got a clean cameo again!

 Preston Reuther is a jewelry designer that has been collecting, showing and selling Antique cameos and Vintage Cameos for more than 20 years.
 He has written several e-books on jewelry design, produced over 50 jewelry making videos, and written over 1000 articles on designer jewelry Visit his cameo jewelry collection at www.cameojewelry.com or e-mail him by calling